zzzprojects/docs/entityframeworkcore.com/pages/providers/providers-sqlite.md

 ## Microsoft.EntityFrameworkCore.Sqlite

-`Microsoft.EntityFrameworkCore.Sqlite` database provider allows Entity Framework Core to be used with to be used with SQLite.
+`Microsoft.EntityFrameworkCore.Sqlite` database provider allows Entity Framework Core to be used with SQLite.
 The provider is maintained as part of the [Entity Framework Core](https://github.com/aspnet/EntityFrameworkCore) Project.

 ### How to Use Microsoft.EntityFrameworkCore.Sqlite Provider